Noisy Toilets, Ice Drinks, and Inverted Dates: 15 Unexpected Facts About the US and Americans

 If you ask for tea or coffee, but don’t specify that you need a hot drink, you will certainly be poured cold, and they will add a fair amount of ice there.
 In America, they like to put ice in all drinks, and this is the fourth unexpected fact.
 They put ice in soda, in plain water, in coffee, in tea.
 At first this was unusual: for example, I asked for no ice in each case.
 Over time, you get used to it, and in America, even one-year-old children drink water with ice cubes.

 On the subject: How ours earn on compatriots-illegal immigrants in America

 In America, when you indicate a date in any document, you must first write a month, then a day, and then a year.
 For example, November 10, 2019 will look like 11/10/2019.
 And so every time.
 Of course, at first the Europeans were a little tense.

 If you are standing now, sit down.
-French fries - this is absolutely not an American dish!
-French fries in America are not called “fries,” but french fries — French fries.
-And why?
-Because deep-fried potatoes were invented in France and in Belgium, where it was a very popular street food - street food.
-Such potatoes were put in a fist, you could go down the street and quickly have a snack.
+French fries are absolutely not an American dish!
+French fries in America are not called "fries", but french fries - French fries.
+And all why?
+Because deep-fried potatoes were invented in France and Belgium, where it was a very popular street food - street food.
+They put such potatoes in a little bag, you could walk down the street and have a quick snack.
 Potatoes moved to America with immigrants.
-Therefore, for those who come to America and ask for potato free, Americans look with big eyes: free potatoes?
+Therefore, those who come to America and ask for potato free, Americans look with big eyes: free potatoes?

 Bonus Fact About American Smile